MatthewVardi/Website/README.md

 - Decided to leave out a contact form and just include my email address
 - Included anchor tags to linkedin, github and facebook

+	  7:25 PM
+- Change navbar to be responsive on mobile
+- Rearranged some id tags

 View it currently at: https://gentle-woodland-93936.herokuapp.com/